mautic/user-documentation/docs/segments/manage_segments.rst

 Deleting thousands of Contacts this way in one Segment becomes a tedious task.
 Luckily, there is a trick how to let the background workers do the job for you.

-1. Create a simple Campaign which has the Segment as the source
+1. Create a Campaign which has the Segment as the source

 2. Use the :ref:`Delete contact action<using the campaign builder>`.